lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 ### WebFlux specific configuration

-This sub section goes over the extra configuration that is required due to using WebFlux.
+This subsection goes over the extra configuration that is required due to using WebFlux.
 You have already seen some of the configuration within the `MessageClient` but there is a bit extra that needs to be done.
 We will go over just that here.
 ```kotlin
 @Bean
 fun decoder(rpcObjectMapper: ObjectMapper): Jackson2JsonDecoder =